 3. Professional Dues

 Generally, professional membership dues are considered a taxable benefit, but professional dues reimbursed to your employees that benefit the employer are deemed non-taxable benefits.
-If membership in a professional organization is a condition of employment or if you, the employer, have determined that you are the primary beneficiary of this membership.
+This would be the case if membership in a professional organization is a condition of employment or if you, the employer, have determined that you are the primary beneficiary of this membership.

 4. Recreational Facilities and Club Dues

 Keeping your employees healthy through fitness can greatly enhance productivity and staff morale.
-If you provide an in-house gym or recreational facility or arrange for your employees to use a recreational facility, the costs covered are not considered taxable benefits if the employer is the primary beneficiary.
+Suppose you provide an in-house gym or recreational facility or arrange for your employees to use a recreational facility.
+In that case, the costs covered are not considered taxable benefits if the employer is the primary beneficiary.
 In-house recreational facilities that you provide to all employees are a non-taxable benefit.
 Social or fitness club memberships are non-taxable if you can demonstrate that you, the employer, are the prime beneficiary.

 5. Gifts and Awards

 Generally, non-cash gifts and awards under $500 annually are non-taxable benefits.
-Trivial gifts such as a corporate logo clothing, mugs, and coffee, will not count towards the $500 limit.
+Trivial gifts such as corporate logo clothing, mugs, and coffee will not count towards the $500 limit.

-As a reward for long-serving employees, you may reward your employees every 5 years, non-cash gifts up to a maximum of $500.
+As a reward for long-serving employees, you may reward your employees every five years with non-cash gifts up to a maximum of $500.
 These long-service awards are also tax-free.
 The long-service award does not count towards the annual $500 limit.

 6. Automobile Allowances

-You can reimburse your employees a reasonable amount of automobile allowance as long as it is based on the business usage mileage at a reasonable CRA prescribed mileage rate.
+You can reimburse your employees a reasonable automobile allowance as long as it is based on the business usage mileage at a reasonable CRA-prescribed mileage rate.
 You can use the CRA's automobile benefits online calculator to calculate the benefit accordingly.
-A rate that is considered unreasonable will be included in the employees’ income.
+A rate that is considered unreasonable will be included in the employee’s income.
 Parking spaces provided to your employees are also taxable, provided your employee is disabled or regularly requires a vehicle for business purposes.

 7. Counselling Services